Tooronga Family Dentistry in Glen Iris

 Gum disease begins with plaque or dental biofilm that stays on your teeth for too long.
 Plaque can be removed by regular brushing and flossing, but if it stays on the teeth longer than 2 or 3 days, it can turn into calculus, which hardens under your gum line.
 Once calculus forms there will be a need to remove it with ultrasonic or hand scalers.

-While the plaque and calculus are attached to the teeth, the baceria in them release toxins that inflame and irritate the gums.
+While the plaque and calculus are attached to the teeth, the bacteria in them release toxins that inflame and irritate the gums.
 Once the inflammation begins, you’ll usually notice your gums are swollen, tender, and/or bleeding, especially after brushing or flossing.
 This condition is the beginning stage of gum disease, called gingivitis.

 If left untreated, the infection will spread to larger parts of the gum tissue and will lead to pocket development between gums and teeth .
 Those pockets fill up with more plaque and bacteria.
 Leading to the advanced stages of gum disease, where supporting bone loss occurs, called periodontitis.
-The more the gum disease advances, the deeper infections can go, which can lead to tissue and bone loss and eventually teeth will need to be remmoved.
+The more the gum disease advances, the deeper infections can go, which can lead to tissue and bone loss and eventually teeth will need to be removed.

 What You Can Do to Fight Gum Disease